AyeAndy/CMSC430_Final_Project/README.md

 ### 2) Division by zero

+##### Tests: `public/division0.scm`, `public/division0_hard.scm`

-To address this problem, I defined a new definition in the style of `top-level.rkt` output that represents a function that takes in a list and checks if any one of them are 0s.
-If one of them turn out to be 0, it will cause a halt with `'division_by_zero`.
+To address this problem, I defined a new definition in the style of `top-level.rkt` output that represents a function that takes in a list and checks if any one of the datums in the list after the first element are 0s.
+If one of them turn out to be 0, it will cause a halt with `'division_by_zero` during run-time.
 I append this new definition to every occurence of a pattern that matches (/ e0 e1 ...).

 ``` racket
 ...